Biden will hold a big climate summit this week to reestablish U.S. leadership. Not everyone may follow.

 “It will be quite an effort to convince other major players in the world to do the right thing,” the top E.U. climate official, European Commission Vice President Frans Timmermans, said when Kerry visited Brussels last month.
 “But I am absolutely convinced that the United States and Europe working together, we can move mountains and make sure we hand over a climate our children and grandchildren can live in.”

-Christiana Figueres, a former U.N. climate chief who oversaw the Paris agreement negotiations in 2015, said Biden has already gone a long way toward establishing U.S. bona fides by rejoining the compact.
+Christiana Figueres, a former U.N. climate chief who oversaw the Paris agreement negotiations in 2015, said Biden has already gone a long way toward establishing American bona fides by rejoining the compact.
 Doing so was a key part of Biden’s 2020 presidential campaign platform.

 The new U.S. emissions target will help, and most other nations will welcome seeing Biden take some responsibility for the United States having fallen short in the past, she said.